-Grade level: 9, 10, 11,12 Credits: 1 Elective Credit Career Pathways: Engineering/Industrial and Technology Sciences Periods per Cycle: 6 Length of Course: 90 days Quality Points: 4 (General)
+Grade level: 10, 11,12 Credits: 1 Elective Credit Career Pathways: Engineering/Industrial and Technology Sciences

 With the rise of unmanned aerial vehicles (UAV) across industries, there is a need for educated and talented individuals to prepare for new careers in this area.
 This course combines physics, mechanics, and electronics.
 Students will learn about the technology and history of drones, as well as the legal, safety, and ethical issues associated with their use.
 Throughout the course, students will build their drone, participate in flight simulation and training, and finally fly the drone they built.
 Upon completion of the course, the student will have earned their PCS drone pilot certification.